TritonDataCenter/containerpilot/README.md

 - `consul` is the hostname and port of the Consul discovery service.
 - `onStart` is the executable (and its arguments) that will be called immediately prior to starting the shimmed application.
 This field is optional.
 If the `onStart` handler returns a non-zero exit code, Containerbuddy will exit.
-- `stopTimeout` Optional amount of time in seconds to wait before killing the application. (defaults to `5`) When Containerbuddy receives a SIGTERM, it will propagate this signal to the application and wait this many seconds before forcing the application to stop.
-Make sure this timeout is less than the docker stop timout period or services may not deregister from the discovery service backend.
+- `stopTimeout` Optional amount of time in seconds to wait before killing the application. (defaults to `5`).
+Providing `-1` will kill the application immediately.

 *Note that if you're using `curl` to check HTTP endpoints for health checks, that it doesn't return a non-zero exit code on 404s or similar failure modes by default.
 Use the `--fail` flag for curl if you need to catch those cases.*

 ### Operating Containerbuddy

 Containerbuddy accepts POSIX signals to change its runtime behavior.
-Currently, Containerbuddy accepts the following signals.
+Currently, Containerbuddy accepts the following signals:

 - `SIGUSR1` will cause Containerbuddy to mark its advertised service for maintenance.
 Containerbuddy will stop sending heartbeat messages to the discovery service.
 The discovery service backend's `MarkForMaintenance` method will also be called (in the default Consul implementation, this deregisters the node from Consul).
-- `SIGTERM` will cause Containerbuddy to send SIGTERM to the application, and eventually exit in a timely manner (as specified by StopTimeout).
+- `SIGTERM` will cause Containerbuddy to send `SIGTERM` to the application, and eventually exit in a timely manner (as specified by `stopTimeout`).

 Delivering a signal to Containerbuddy is most easily done by using `docker exec` and relying on the fact that it is being used as PID1.